 Non-US citizens are eligible but should contact the Institute regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.

 Applications will be evaluated on the significance of the research for providing a fresh approach to the subject and its potential for advancing knowledge; the originality, clarity, and precision of the project proposal; the applicant's past record of producing high-quality oral history research; the potential for successful completion of the project within the contract period; the anticipated use of the interviews in a publication, presentation, or other public outcome.

-The grant application period opens in February.
-Applications will be recieved through June 1, 2018, and the grant award will be made by June 6, 2018.
-Interviews will be completed by April 30, 2019.
+The grant application period opens on March 1, 2019.
+Applications will be recieved through April 26, 2019, and the grant award will be made by May 3, 2019.
+Interviews will be completed by April 30, 2020.